Optimally fast incremental Manhattan plane embedding and planar tight span construction: Preliminaries

 \subsection{The tight span}

-As Isbell~\cite{Isb-CMH-64} first showed, any metric space $(X,d)$ (finite or infinite) may be embedded isometrically into a unique minimal injective metric space via a construction now known variously as the \emph{tight span}, \emph{injective envelope}, or \emph{hyperconvex hull}.
-The tight span $T_X$ of a space $(X,d)$ has points that may be represented as the family $F$ of functions from $X$ to $\R$ that satisfy the following properties: \begin{itemize} \item For each $x$ and $y$ in $X$, and for each $f\in F$, $f(x)+f(y)\ge d(x,y)$, and \item For each $x$ in $X$, and for each $f\in F$, $\inf_{y\in X} f(x)+f(y)-d(x,y)=0$. \end{itemize} We may think of $f(x)$ as the distance from $f$ to $x$; with this interpretation, the first property is just the triangle inequality; the first property for $x=y$ forces all function values to be non-negative.
-The second property forces functions in $F$ to be minimal, in the sense that no function value $f(x)$ can be decreased without violating the triangle inequality.
-The distance between any two such functions is measured using a form of $L_\infty$ distance:
+As Isbell~\cite{Isb-CMH-64} first showed, any metric space $(X,d)$ (finite or infinite) may be embedded isometrically into a minimal hyperconvex metric space $T_X$ via a construction now known variously as the \emph{tight span}, \emph{injective envelope}, or \emph{hyperconvex hull}; although there are different ways of describing the tight span, they are equivalent in the sense that they give isometric metric spaces.

+One way to construct the tight span is to let the set of points of $T_X$ be the set of all functions from $X$ to the set $\R$ of real numbers that obey the following two requirements: \begin{itemize} \item For each $x$ and $y$ in $X$, and for each $f\in T_X$, $f(x)+f(y)\ge d(x,y)$, and \item For each $x$ in $X$, and for each $f\in T_X$, $\inf_{y\in X} f(x)+f(y)-d(x,y)=0$. \end{itemize} We may think of $f(x)$ as the distance from $f$ to $x$; with this interpretation, the first requirement is just the triangle inequality (the distance from $x$ to $f$ added to the distance from $f$ to $y$ is no shorter than the direct distance from $x$ to $y$); a special case of this first requirement, for $x=y$, forces all function values to be non-negative.
+The second requirement forces functions in $T_X$ to be minimal, in the sense that no function value $f(x)$ can be decreased without violating the triangle inequality.

+As well as constructing the set of points in $T_X$, we need to define their distances.
+For the construction above, distance between points in $T_X$ is measured using the $\ell_\infty$ metric or sup-norm:

+If $y$ is chosen arbitrarily from $X$, then it follows from the two requirements on functions in $T_X$ that, for any $x\in X$, $|f(x)-g(x)|\le f(y)+g(y)$.
+Therefore, the supremum in this distance formula is bounded, and well-defined even when $X$ is infinite.

-The supremum in this formula is bounded, as (choosing $x\in X$ arbitrarily) $d(f,g)\le f(x)+g(x)$.
-We may embed $(X,d)$ into $F$, by mapping any point $x$ to the function $f_x(y)=d(x,y)$.
-As shown by Isbell~\cite{Isb-CMH-64}, this embedding is isometric, and the metric on $F$ produced by this construction is hyperconvex.
-More, if $X$ has an isometry into any injective metric space $(X',d')$, then that isometry can be extended to an isometry of $T_X$ into $(X',d')$, so in some sense $T_X$ is the smallest possible injective metric space into which $(X,d)$ can be isometrically embedded.
+We may embed $(X,d)$ into $F$, by mapping any point $x$ to the function $f_x$ defined by the equation $f_x(y)=d(x,y)$.
+As shown by Isbell~\cite{Isb-CMH-64}, this embedding is isometric and $T_X$ is hyperconvex.
+More, if $X$ has an isometry into any hyperconvex metric space $(X',d')$, then that isometry can be extended to an isometry of $T_X$ into $(X',d')$, so in some sense $T_X$ is the smallest possible hyperconvex metric space into which $(X,d)$ can be isometrically embedded.